Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Does Insurance Cover Dual Diagnosis Treatment for Teens?

-Yes, health insurance covers dual diagnosis treatment for adolescents who are beneficiaries on your health insurance plan.
-In 2010, the Affordable Care Act mandated that all health insurance policies offer essential healthcare services, which they define as including mental health conditions and substance use disorders.
-The ACT also requires services to help support people with behavioral health challenges.
+Yes, health insurance typically covers dual diagnosis treatment for adolescents who are beneficiaries on your health insurance plan.
+In 2010, the Affordable Care Act mandated that all health insurance policies offer essential healthcare services, including treatment for mental health conditions and substance use disorders.

 In addition to the Affordable Care Act, the Mental Health Parity and Addiction Equity Act of 2008 generally prevents any group health care plan or health insurance issuer from imposing benefit limitations on mental health disorders or substance use disorder treatment that are less than those offered for medical or surgical benefits.